opnfv/vineperf/docs/testing/user/configguide/trafficgen.rst

 Ixia
 ----

-VSPERF can use both IxNetwork and IxExplorer TCL servers to control Ixia chassis.
+ViNePerf can use both IxNetwork and IxExplorer TCL servers to control Ixia chassis.
 However, usage of IxNetwork TCL server is a preferred option.
-The following sections will describe installation and configuration of IxNetwork components used by VSPERF.
+The following sections will describe installation and configuration of IxNetwork components used by ViNePerf.

 Installation
 ~~~~~~~~~~~~